 Senior Counsellor - Part Time

-As the Perinatal Service Senior Counsellor you will carry a small client caseload yourself (three clients at most), will be responsible for overseeing a team of counsellors carrying their own caseloads and, depending on your skillset, will also, ideally, be involved in training delivery and clinical supervision.
-Knowledge and experience of the perinatal field and/or working with families is desirable although not essential.
-It will be necessary for you to be a strong self-motivator and be able to work to a broad remit where priorities can change on a daily basis.
+As a CC:L Senior Counsellor, you will carry a small caseload (three clients at most), will be responsible for overseeing a team of counsellors carrying their own caseloads and, depending on your skillset, will also ideally be involved in training delivery and clinical supervision.
+Knowledge and experience in working with children and young people client groups is desirable although not essential.

 Salary is pro rata of 38.5 hours per week.